Happyend

-Happyend (stylized in Japan as HAPPYEND) is a 2024 science fiction drama film, written and directed by Neo Sora.
-It stars Kurihara Hayato, Hidaka Yukito, Ayumu Nakajima, Makiko Watanabe, and Shirō Sano.
+Happyend (stylized in all caps) is a 2024 dystopian coming-of-age drama film written and directed by Neo Sora.
+Set in a near-future Tokyo, it stars Kurihara Hayato and Hidaka Yukito as two high school best friends whose friendship is tested before graduation.
+Ayumu Nakajima, Makiko Watanabe, and Shirō Sano appear in supporting roles.

-It had its world premiere at the 81st Venice International Film Festival on September 2, 2024, in the Orizzonti section, and was released in Japan on October 4, 2024, by Bitters End, and was released in the United States on September 12, 2025, by Film Movement.
+The film premiered at the 81st Venice International Film Festival on September 2, 2024, in the Orizzonti section.
+It was released in Japan on October 4, 2024, by Bitters End, and was released in the United States on September 12, 2025, by Film Movement.

 Premise

 Set in near-future Tokyo, two best friends are about to graduate high school, while threats of an earthquake loom.
 One night, they pull a prank on their principal, leading to a surveillance system being installed.
 They respond in contrasting ways.